umbraco/rfcs/cms/0011-block-data-structure.md

 }
 ```

-Which also means these can be Models Builder strongly typed models too.
+This also means these can be strongly typed and used by Models Builder to generate models.

 ### Future